swissmanu/barefoot/README.md

 * View: *implemented*
 * Model: *implemented*
 * Collection: *implemented*
-* Restore Models after rendering on server
+* Restore Models after rendering on server: *implemented*

 ## Documentation
 The latest version of the code documenation is available here: